UniversalDependencies/docs/_fi-feat/Case.md

 ### `Nom`: nominative

-The base form, typically used as citation form (lemma).
+The base form, typically used as a citation form (lemma).

 #### Examples